reqT/reqT/docs/lab1.md

     * System: telephony
 ```

+* Replace the top node in the **Tree** with your model from the **Editor**.

 * Save your reqT model.

 * Export your reqT model as html.

-* (Optional.)
-If you are on a machine with Graphviz installed (LTH computers in the E building has Graphviz installed), then generate a GraphViz diagram by choosing *"To Graphviz .dot nested"* in the **Export** menu.
-Or else you can draw your context diagram by hand in a drawing program of your choice.
+* *Optional*.
+If you are on a machine with [Graphviz](https://graphviz.org/) installed (LTH student computers in the E-building have Graphviz installed), then generate a GraphViz diagram from the **Export** menu.

-* (Optional.)
+* *Optional*.
 Study the template *"Context diagram with interfaces"* in the **Templates** menu and make a more detailed context diagram of your project including a model of interfaces with input/output data.

 ## Task 2: Create a `features` section

-* Add a `Section("features")` to your model and include your feature according to the following example.
+* Add a `Section: features` to your model and include your feature according to the following example.
 Each feature should have a short identifier (id) that use camel case capitalization.
 Place your feature description in a `Gist` attribute.
 If you type `Gist ?` in the reqT terminal you can see an explanation/definition of what a `Gist` attribute is.

 ```
 * Section: features has